Research and Creative Scholarship

 Research and other forms of creative scholarship are integral parts of undergraduate education in all of Colby’s academic divisions.
 Major grants from the National Science Foundation, the National Institutes of Health, the Andrew W. Mellon Foundation, the Howard Hughes Medical Institute, and other sources have expanded opportunities for students to engage in research in Colby’s laboratories and classrooms as well as in the field.
-Students in the natural sciences are encouraged to participate and present their research at national meetings of science organizations such as the American Chemical Society, American Physical Society, the Geological Society of America, and the Society for Neuroscience.
-Students in the social sciences have worked on national and international projects supported by the Pew Charitable Trusts and the Ford Foundation.
+Students in the natural sciences are encouraged to participate and present their research at national meetings of science organizations such as the American Chemical Society, American Physical Society, and the Geological Society of America.
+Students in the social sciences have worked on national and international projects supported by the Pew Charitable Trusts and the Ford Foundation and presented their research at the Society for Neuroscience, among others.
 Colby’s innovative Humanistic Laboratory courses provide a springboard for longer-term individual or collaborative projects, which often result in museum exhibitions, performances, and publications.

 Colby Liberal Arts Symposium